V-Drum Tips & Tricks Page

 You could plug your Roland Sound Module into your home stereo or ghetto blaster, but you'll blow the bottom end of the speakers for sure, which just can't handle it cleanly or efficiently, unless you have some kind of home stereo system that is at 1,000+ watts with heavy duty speakers.

-Roland provides amplification with their PM-1, PM-3 and TDA-700 which are all specifically designed for these V-Drums.
+Roland provides amplification which are all specifically designed for these V-Drums.

 Speakers